crcx/retroforth/doc/RETRO-Book.md

 You should see something similar to this:

-    RETRO 12 (2021.7)
+    Retro 12 (2021.7)
     8388608 MAX, TIB @ 1025, Heap @ 9374

 At this point you are at the *listener*, which reads and processes your input.
-You are now set to begin exploring RETRO.
+You are now set to begin exploring Retro.

-RETRO is normally silent; unlike other Forth systems, it does not display an "ok" prompt.
+Retro is normally silent; unlike other Forth systems, it does not display an "ok" prompt.

 To exit, run `bye`: